wri/Aqueduct30Docker/readme.md

 If you trust yourself, click advanced (Chrome) and proceed to the site.
 Copy the token from you terminal to access your notebooks.

+The notebook will ask you for a password.
+For now, this password is managed by Rutger Hofste.
+You can disable or change the password in the configuration file.
+This will change in the future.

 2. you will need to authenticate for a couple of services including using AWS and Google Earth Engin.